Jennifer Gonzalez Released From UFC Ahead Of Debut: 'USADA Thought I Was Hiding From Them'

-Despite finding herself booked for a promotional bow at UFC Vegas 49 next weekend against Josiane Nunes, Chilean flyweight, Jennifer Gonzalez has been officially removed seen her contract with the organization terminated just weeks following her initial signature.
+Despite finding herself booked for a promotional bow at UFC Vegas 49 next weekend against Josiane Nunes, Chilean flyweight, Jennifer Gonzalez has been officially ssen her contract with the organization terminated just weeks following her initial signature.

 The 35-year-old, who boasts a 13-5 professional record, had penned a deal with the organization earlier this month, and was slated to make her first outing on the contract at UFC Vegas 49 on February 26.